-From our County Trading Depot (Guide Shop) in Swindon.
+From our county trading depot.
 Our depot volunteers can advise on guiding wear choices and you can try on before you buy.
-You will also find a wide range of gift items to suit all pockets and occasions.
 By purchasing in the depot, you will save on postage and packing, plus all profits made by our depot go directly back into local guiding to benefit our members.

 If you can’t get to the depot or access second-hand guiding wear, you can order online from Girlguiding: http://www.girlguidingshop.

-If you are moving to another area and it is no longer possible for your daughter to attend her unit, you should speak to the Leaders in her existing unit to ask for your daughter's membership number.
-Her existing Leader or local Commissioner might be able to find contact details for units in your new location (especially if you are staying in the same County) and make the move a bit smoother for her.
-Alternatively, register on Join Us [https://enquiryym.girlguiding
+If you are moving to another area and it is no longer possible for your daughter to attend her unit, you should speak to the leaders in her existing unit to ask for your daughter's membership number.
+Her existing leader or local commissioner might be able to find contact details for units in your new location (especially if you are staying in the same county) and make the move a bit smoother for her.
+Alternatively, register here: [https://enquiryym.girlguiding

-We hope that your daughter wants to continue in guiding and is thinking about moving to the next section when she reaches the appropriate minimum age (Brownies: 7, Guides: 10, Senior Section: 14).
-If she is already in a unit (eg Rainbows) and would like to be added to the waiting list for the next section (eg Brownies) then you need to talk to one of the Leaders in her existing unit.
+We hope that your daughter wants to continue in guiding and is thinking about moving to the next section when she reaches the appropriate minimum age (Brownies: 7, Guides: 10, Rangers: 14).
+If she is already in a unit (eg Rainbows) and would like to be added to the waiting list for the next section (eg Brownies) then you need to talk to one of the leaders in her existing unit.
 They will be able to advise on local units and any waiting lists.
-Once you have selected a unit, either the Leader in her existing unit or you can ask the Leaders in the selected unit to add your daughter to the ‘waiting to transfer’ list.
+Once you have selected a unit, either the leader in her existing unit or you can ask the leaders in the selected unit to add your daughter to the ‘waiting to transfer’ list.

 Remember that units may have waiting lists and are not necessarily able to guarantee immediate transfer; we encourage you to think about this as early as possible.